Barriers to Upward Communication

 Successful organizations close the feedback loop by providing updates and celebrating when suggestions lead to improvements.
 Regular town halls, staff meetings, or company newsletters are simple ways to show progress and keep everyone in the loop.

-Upward Communication in Action
+Upward Communication in Action: A Worked Example

 How Technology Can Help or Hurt